tsobe/lobiani/README.md

 ## Ubiquitous language (brief event storming)
 - Inventory item defined
 - Inventory item(s) added
-- Product described in the sales
+- Product described in the marketing
-- Product published/unpublished in the sales
+- Product published/unpublished in the marketing
-- Pricing info defined in Billing
+- Pricing info defined in sales
 - Product added to the cart
 - Product removed from the cart
 - Products reserved in the inventory
-	- Billing information added
+	- Sales information added
 	- Shipping information added
 		- Purchase confirmed by customer
 			- Customer recommendations updated